mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/09/container-native-networking-with-gke.md

 > Without [container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing), load balancer traffic travels to the node instance groups and gets routed via iptables rules to Pods which might or might not be in the same node.
 With container-native load balancing, load balancer traffic is distributed directly to the Pods which should receive the traffic, eliminating the extra network hop.
 Container-native load balancing also helps with improved health checking since it targets Pods directly.

 For this you need to provision your GKE cluster with the `--enable-ip-aliases` parameter and then add the `cloud.google.com/neg: '{"ingress": true}'` annotation on your `Service` (even if you expose it via an `Ingress`).
-The recomme
+The recommendation is to explicitly set this annotation where you need it, even if in some cases it will be [applied by default under certain conditions](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress#container-native_load_balancing).
+You could also [find the associated requirements, restrictions and limitations] information about that feature(https://cloud.google.com/kubernetes-engine/docs/concepts/container-native-load-balancing#requirements).

 FIXME:
-- enable by default
 - gcloud get lb
 - backendconfig with cloud armor, etc.